baohuiming/ESP32-BLE-Steering/README.md

 * Connect gyroscope to +5v
 * 11/23/2022 updated：Modify MPU6050 library.
 The x-axis of the gyroscope must be used as the rotation axis of the steering wheel.
 The Hall sensor is removed.
 * 3/9/2023 updated：The module avdweb_Switch is removed.
+* 3/22/2023 updated: Add debounce function to the button.